MrChristopherHu/profile/index.md

 ## About Me

 Hi there!
-I am an educational ethnographer who studies race, ethnicity, class, and immigration (among many things).
+I am an educational ethnographer who studies race, class, and immigration.
 Currently, I am a PhD candidate in the social foundations of education at the University of Virginia's [School of Education and Human Development](https://education.virginia.edu/about/directory/christopher-hu).
 Previously, I was a high school chemistry teacher in rural Virginia.
 Questions?
 Want to connect?
 Email me at <b>[ch7dm@virginia.edu](mailto:ch7dm@virginia.edu)</b>!

 - **Research & Teaching Interests:** the social-cultural-historical foundations of schooling and education, sociology & anthropology of education
 - **Education:** <br> Ph.D., Education---Social Foundations, University of Virginia, 2025 (anticipated) <br>